gtai1/LeagueDiscordBot/README.md

 ![Windows Task Scheduler Conditions Tab](WindowsTaskScheduler/conditions.PNG)
 ![Windows Task Scheduler Settings Tab](WindowsTaskScheduler/settings.PNG)

+## Batch File Refactor

+Edit all the locations in run-discord-bot.bat to the absolute paths on your pc.

 ~~## Setup: Run on Start Up in Windows 10~~

 ~~<ol>~~